thestennettreport/TheStennettReport.github.io/index.md

 * **[The People's Guide: A Counter-Narrative:](./Project_2025/The_Peoples_Guide_To_Project_2025.md)** An analysis of "[The People's Guide to Project 2025](https://democracyforward.org/the-peoples-guide-to-project-2025/)," a report by [Democracy Forward](https://democracyforward.org) that highlights the potential harms of Project 2025's proposals from a progressive perspective.

 #### Domestic Consequences
+* **[The Erosion of Democracy:](./Consequences/Domestic/Voting_Rights.md)** Project 2025 and Agenda 47 aim to undermine voting rights, sow doubt about elections, and rig the system in their favor.
+This page exposes their plan to silence your voice and steal our democracy.
 * **[Reproductive Rights Under Attack:](./Dangers/Abortion_IVF_Contraception_Access.md)** A deep dive into Project 2025 and Agenda 47's alarming plans to restrict abortion access, limit IVF and contraception, and increase surveillance of women's reproductive health.
 * **[The Anti-Vaxx Agenda:](./Dangers/Anti_Vaxx.md)** Project 2025 and Agenda 47 embrace a dangerous anti-vaccine ideology that threatens public health.
 This page exposes their plan and its potential to unleash a wave of preventable diseases.
 * **[LGBTQIA+ Rights Under Siege:](./Dangers/LGBTQI_Rights.md)** A comprehensive look at the multi-pronged attack on LGBTQIA+ rights embedded in Project 2025 and Agenda 47, targeting healthcare, education, employment, family recognition, and freedom of expression.